 Find & compare hands-on courses near Melbourne or live online in coding, design, business, and more.
 We’ve chosen over 90 of the best tech courses from the top training providers to help you find the perfect fit.

-Here are some of the top Melbourne schools offering training, including Dynamic Web Training (51 courses), General Assembly (45 courses), and Le Wagon (3 courses).
+Here are some of the top Melbourne schools offering training, including Dynamic Web Training (51 courses), General Assembly (45 courses), and City Desktop Training (22 courses).

 General Assembly provides a variety of bootcamps and workshops in digital marketing, user experience design, and immersive courses in software engineering and data science.
 Students have a choice between part-time, full-time, or online classes, committed to finding you the most flexible fit for your busy schedule.